yurivict/vm-to-tor/README.md

 ## Background

 Tor Project actively promotes the so-called "Tor Browser Bundle" (TBB).
-The security of TBB depends on the absence of bugs in the vast and complex codebase that firefox browser is built from.
+The security of TBB depends on the vast and complex codebase that firefox browser is built from being free of bugs.
 Many bugs have been found in the firefox code in the past, particularly some severe JavaScript bugs that allowed for some breaches of anonymity of TBB users in the past.
-There is also no guarantee that more bugs won't be found.
-That is why many TBB users believe that it is much safer to disable JavaScript altogether.
+There is also no guarantee that more bugs will not be found.
+That is why many TBB users believe that it is much safer to disable JavaScript altogether, and thet they should limit what websites they should visit.

 vbox-to-tor took very different approach, "security by isolation".
 It allows user to easily connect the OS of his/her choice (VM guest) to the TOR router that runs on the host.
 This guest OS is completely isolated from the host and other guests, and can only connect to the TOR network.
-Therefore, regardless of what bugs any particular program that runs in the guest might have, such bugs just can't reveal the real IP of the user because anything they do all goes only through the TOR connection through a very simple tunnel.
+Therefore, regardless of what bugs any particular program that runs in the guest might have, such bugs just can't reveal the real IP of the user because anything they do always goes only through the TOR connection through a very simple tunnel.

 There is another product, Whonix (https://www.whonix.org), that also chose security-by-isolation approach.
 However, Whonix requires the second VM to act as a TOR router host.